- What is CRICOS?

 Unless there are compassionate or compelling circumstances that prohibit international students from studying full-time (ie 48 units per semester) they are not guaranteed an extension to their Student visa if they do not complete within the CRICOS registered timeframe.
 Should students be enrolled in less than an 48 unit load in any given semester they will not be guaranteed a new Confirmation of Enrolment (CoE) required for a new application/visa extension.

 The University is required to monitor the study load of international students to ensure that they can complete the program within the expected course duration, as registered on CRICOS and as identified by the length of their Student visa.
-Monitoring of student load and progress is undertaken by Student Central in conjunction with other university divisions and in accordance with the University’s Monitoring Academic Progress and Exclusion - Academic Policy.
+Monitoring of student load and progress is undertaken by Student Services and Engagement in conjunction with other university divisions and in accordance with the University’s Monitoring Academic Progress and Exclusion - Academic Policy.

 If a Student visa holder is granted course credit, and this results in a shortening of the student's course, USC International will report the student's new expected course duration to DIBP, who may then reduce the student's visa duration.